5ungmin/Codeit_Practice/Codeit_Lottery/README.md

 2. Copy and paste lottery.py, lottery_driver.py.
 3. Run lottery_driver.py.

-If you open the lottery.html, you can see the result.
+If you open lottery.html, you can see the result.